 Section 6—Any member who has been suspended or expelled from membership may be reinstated upon a three-fourth's majority vote of the Active and Senior Members present and voting at an annual meeting, and become effective immediately.

 Section 1—It shall be the custom of the Academy to take interest in young neurological surgeons who are in residency training.
 On the request of any Member, a neurosurgical resident may be invited to attend the annual meeting as a guest, and the non-official and social expenses of such invited guest shall be billed to the Member extending the invitation.

-Section 2—In addition to inviting neurosurgical residents, each member is permitted to invite one guest not in residency training to the annual meeting and is responsible for the registration fee and non-official or social expenses of that guest.
+Section 2—In addition to inviting neurosurgical residents, each member is allowed one guest not in residency training, and is responsible for any registration fee, non-official and social expenses of that guest.
 Such guest may also be invited to participate in the scientific program.